freezed-or-frozen/pymb1a/README.md

 mb1a.disconnect()
 ```

+## To do list
+Roadmap :
+- read basic informations (~~battery~~, ~~realtime steps~~, date time, device informations, device name)
+- ~~read and record sensor data (accelerometer raw value) in a CSV file~~
+- ~~read and count steps done in activity data recorded in the device~~
+- read and analyse sleep informations in activity data recorded in the device
+- create a pip package

 ## Changelog
 Release 0.1.0
 - first release
+- read basic informations like battery, realtime steps, date time and device info
 - can read and record in a CSV file raw value from accelerometer
 - can read and count steps done in activity data recorded in the device